Islam in Denmark: Politics

 As of 1989, Denmark has allowed all immigrants who have a three-year legal stay, to vote and compete in local elections.
 However, only Danish citizens may vote for members of the National Parliament.

 In 2007, a hijab-wearing Muslim woman named Asmaa Abdol-Hamid attempted to run for Folketing, gaining the candidacy for a Copenhagen seat for the Red-Green Alliance.
 She was listed seventh on the party's parliamentary candidate list.
 Her candidacy caused debate in Denmark over the fact that she intended to serve wearing a hijab.
 Although she was not elected, it was said that she might still appear in the parliament as a substitute for Johanne Schmidt-Nielsen.
 Danish People's Party MP Søren Krarup compared Abdol-Hamid's headscarf to a Nazi swastika, saying they were both symbols of totalitarianism.
 Anthropologist Mikkel Rytter stated that there is a "'litmus-test' of Muslim politicians" regarding whether a practicing Muslim could be trusted to protect human rights and separation of church and state in government.

 In 2014, three Muslim brothers formed the National Party to focus on what they saw as an attack on traditional Danish values of tolerance and openness.
 The political party focuses on anti-racism and allowing public expression of religion.

 Sharia law

-According to a poll by the Wilke institute, almost 40% of Muslims agreed that Danish law should be based on the Quran, of which 11.3% of agreed that Danish law should be exclusively be based on the Quran and the other 26.5% agreed that Danish law should be based on a mix of the Quran and the Constitution of Denmark.
+According to a poll by the Wilke institute, almost 40% of Muslims agreed that Danish law should be based on the Quran, of which 11.3% of agreed that Danish law should be exclusively based on the Quran and the other 26.5% agreed that Danish law should be based on a mix of the Quran and the Constitution of Denmark.

 Freedom of speech

 A poll by the Danish Ministry of Justice in 2020 showed that 76% of Muslim immigrants and their descendants from Turkey, Lebanon, Pakistan and Somalia agreed that criticising Islam should be outlawed, compared to 18% of the total population.
 The Danish law against blasphemy was abolished in 2017.
+In December 2023, the Danish Parliament adopted a bill prohibiting public burnings of the Quran.